covid19india/blog/_posts/2021-08-24-operations.md

 - Some of the sheets are directly synced and kept as csv files.
 These are directly exposed as csv endpoints.

 ### A bit about the bots
 We use Telegram bots for some of our work.
+These run out of Github actions.
 Listed below are a couple of heavily used bots:
 1. [Monitor bot](https://github.com/covid19india/monitor-bot) - This telegram bot is used to monitor the state sources and provide udpates as and when the sources get updated.
 This could be a tweet from a twitter handle we are tracking, a webpage that gives bulletins or a dashboard that shows data.
 The data from the bot is posted on a Telegram channel where volunteers look through when they need to update some data onto the sheets.
 2. [Automation bot](https://github.com/covid19india/automation-bot) - This bot is used for converting bulletins into the standardised format we use.
 This bot has options to read images/urls.
 The below screenshots provide a few examples of how the bot works.
 More about the code can be found [here](https://github.com/bee-rickey/webScraper).